CompuTec/computec-docs/docs/appengine/plugins-user-guide/ct-label.md

         - **Request Id Filter**

-        This filter allows looking for requests with a given Request Id.
-        It is a SearchField filter.
-You can write anything on it.
-        To search for requests with a given request Id **write request Id and press Enter key**.
+        This filter allows looking for requests with a given Request Id. <br/>It is a SearchField filter.
+You can write anything on it. <br/>To search for requests with a given request Id **write request Id and press Enter key**.

         ![CompuTec Labels](./media/ctlabel/image2020-8-5-14-37-20.png)

         - **Company Database Filter**

-        This filter allows looking for requests with a given Company Database assigned to it.
-        It is a MultiComboBox filter.
-You can select one or more companies.
-        The list of companies is based on all the requests (distinct CompanyDatabase values from Requests view).
+        This filter allows looking for requests with a given Company Database assigned to it. <br/>It is a MultiComboBox filter.
+You can select one or more companies. <br/>The list of companies is based on all the requests (distinct CompanyDatabase values from Requests view).

         ![CompuTec Labels](./media/ctlabel/image2020-7-10-11-58-39.png)

         - **Requester Filter**

-        This filter allows looking for requests from given Requesters.
-        It is a MultiComboBox filter.
-You can select one or more requesters.
-        The list of requesters is constant.
+        This filter allows looking for requests from given Requesters. <br/>It is a MultiComboBox filter.
+You can select one or more requesters. <br/>The list of requesters is constant.
 Available values: **SAP, WMS, PDC, PF**.

         ![CompuTec Labels](./media/ctlabel/image2020-7-10-12-8-51.png)

         - **Status Filter**

-        This filter allows looking for requests with a specific status.
-        It is a MutliComboBox filter.
-You can select one or more statuses.
-        The list of statuses is constant.
+        This filter allows looking for requests with a specific status. <br/>It is a MutliComboBox filter.
+You can select one or more statuses. <br/>The list of statuses is constant.
 Possible values: **Started, Modified, Stopped, Finished, Done, Finished with errors**.

         ![CompuTec Labels](./media/ctlabel/image2020-7-10-12-12-14.png)

         - **Printer Filter**

-        This filter allows looking for requests assigned to specific printers.
-        It is a MultiComboBox filter.
-You can select one or more printers.
-        The list of printers is based on the list of printers from **Computec Label Printing Manager**.
+        This filter allows looking for requests assigned to specific printers. <br/>It is a MultiComboBox filter.
+You can select one or more printers. <br/>The list of printers is based on the list of printers from **Computec Label Printing Manager**.

         ![CompuTec Labels](./media/ctlabel/image2020-7-10-12-16-5.png)

         -- **Transaction Type Filter**

-        This filter allows looking for requests with specific transaction types.
-        It is a MultiComboBox filter.
-You can select one or more transaction types.
-        The list of transaction types is based on all the requests (distinct TransactionTypes values from the Requests view).
+        This filter allows looking for requests with specific transaction types. <br/>It is a MultiComboBox filter.
+You can select one or more transaction types. <br/>The list of transaction types is based on all the requests (distinct TransactionTypes values from the Requests view).

         ![CompuTec Labels](./media/ctlabel/image2020-7-10-12-18-13.png)

         - **Date Range Filter**

-        This filter allows looking for requests from a specific period.
-        It's a DateRange filter.
+        This filter allows looking for requests from a specific period. <br/>It's a DateRange filter.
 You have to select two dates.
 They can be the same dates e.g. if you want requests from a specific day you need to select the same day twice.

         ![CompuTec Labels](./media/ctlabel/image2020-7-10-12-21-35.png)

         - **Adapt Filters**

-        At the end of the filter bar, there is an Adapt Filters button.
-        Clicking it will open a new dialogue window with all the filters.
+        At the end of the filter bar, there is **Adapt Filters** button. <br/>Clicking it will open a new dialogue window with all the filters.

         ![CompuTec Labels](./media/ctlabel/image2020-7-10-12-24-18.png)

-        Changing filters in **Adapt Filters Dialog** will only take effect if you close the dialog with the **Go** button.
-        Closing the dialog with the **Cancel** button will return all the filters to the previous state.
-        The **Clear** button clears all the filters.
-        You can use checkboxes on the right side to hide/show different filters on the filter bar.
+        Changing filters in **Adapt Filters Dialog** will only take effect if you close the dialog with the **Go** button. <br/>Closing the dialog with the **Cancel** button will return all the filters to the previous state. <br/>The **Clear** button clears all the filters. <br/>You can use checkboxes on the right side to hide/show different filters on the filter bar.

         - **Sorting**

         ![CompuTec Labels](./media/ctlabel/image2020-8-10-14-26-22.png)

-        At the end of the filter bar, there is a **Sorting** button.
-        Clicking it will open a new dialog with all sorting options.
+        At the end of the filter bar, there is a **Sorting** button. <br/>Clicking it will open a new dialog with all sorting options.

         ![CompuTec Labels](./media/ctlabel/image2020-8-10-14-27-51.png)